SteveWXT/Harvard-CS50/README.md

 # Harvard-CS50
-This are my solutions to Harvard CS50 （fall 2020） including labs and  problem sets
+This repository is made to post my solutions to Harvard CS50 （fall 2020） including labs and  problem sets